 Underlying the two tips above is the one tip that rules them all: meditate.
 And I don’t mean “sit still and be enlightened”, but try to have a presence of awareness with everything that comes up.
 There are so many ways you can meditate, and you just have to find out what feels right for you personally.
 I’ve found that a consistent meditation practice has helped me immensely, but for me that doesn’t mean sitting on my meditation cushion all the time.
 Yin yoga has been my preferred meditation practice of lately.
 Alternatively, I like using guided meditations.
 Online you can find many resources for all kinds of meditations, such as this one that I like to do just before I’m boarding a flight.
 I also really like the guided meditations of Tara Brach.

 When you get too stuck in your head, moving your body might be one of the best solutions.
 It can be as simple as going for a twenty minute walk in nature.
-Some time ago, I have discovered bouldering (indoor rock climbing) as a new way to move my body.
+Over the past year, I have discovered bouldering (indoor rock climbing) as a new way to move my body.
 Even though I never used to be much of a sports person, I now find that the combination of different forms of exercise helps me to get out of my head.
 Studies have shown that regular exercise can help reduce the effects of anxiety.
 Moving your body releases endorphins in your brain and can help burn the excess cortisol that gets stuck in your body.
 It’s all just a matter of finding the right type of physical activity for you, whether that’s salsa dancing, swimming, or sailing.

 Confide in friends and share

 Most people like to share what’s on their minds with the people they love.
-Yet it can be really scay to talk about our deepest fears.
+Yet it can be really scary to talk about our deepest fears.
 When I was at the peak moment of trying to deal with my anxiety, I realised that not only did I not talk much about my anxiety to my friends in general, I also didn’t share the specific things that were on my mind and the issues I struggled with in my specific relationships.
 From that time onwards I have been much more open and honest about my feelings.
 This has given me a bigger sense of belonging and the feeling that I am okay the way I am.
 In addition, talking to my friends about my anxiety makes me feel less alone.
 It turns out that many people feel scared every now and then.
 And knowing that other people also feel tense in their bodies sometimes, has helped me in accepting my own bodily sensations.